nashutosh/Climate-change-and-temperature-predictions/README.md

 3. 🔮 **Future Predictions:**

-   - By 2050, average annual temperatures are predicted to increase by \~2°C based on current trends.
+   - By next month, average annual temperatures are predicted to increase by \13.2°C based on current trends.

 ---